Skip to Content

 But trying to use the income you expect to make from the new property can be a different story.
 The VA allows lenders to use prospective income in cases like this, but not all lenders will do so.

 Otherwise, buying a farm residence looks the same as any other in terms of guidelines like debt-to-income ratio, residual income and more.
-Generally, lenders want to make sure you have stable, reliable income that's likely to continue.
+Generally, lenders want to ensure you have a stable and reliable income that's likely to continue.

 See What You Qualify For